 The number of polygons and related information can be found through any 3D modeling and rendering software, for example:

-- Blender 3D modeling software: In Blender, model statistics are always available at the very bottom right of the program information bar.
+- Blender 3D modeling software: In Blender, model statistics are always available at the very bottom right of the program information bar (The bar must be manually activated in Blender 2.9 and above).
 Here you can find the number of vertices (Verts), edges (Edges), surfaces (Faces) and the number of triangular polygons (Tris).

 - Unity game engine: In the Unity game engine, you can get total statistics about the rendered objects for the camera at any time - you can find it in the "Game" window, under the "Stats" tab.
 Unity shows the number of triangular polygons under the "Tris" key and the number of vertices of the mesh under the "Verts" key.
 When measuring, make sure you have the entire object (all whole objects) in the camera's display field for which you want to find the number of polygons and vertices.